10. Consent for Minor Therapeutic Treatment

 Your signature below indicates that you have read this Agreement, have had your questions answered and had the opportunity to read the Notice of Privacy Practices and agree to their terms.

-Date Signed: Parent Name: Relationship to Child:
+Date Signed: Client Name: Minor Name: Additional Minor Names: Client Relationship to Minor:

 Leave this empty: